bishwajitprasadgond/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
-I have done data preprocessing in Ml model python file and generate the binary pkd file for uploading in Heroku I have also feached data using API key from Heroku using Streamlit web App Farework
+We have done all the coding part in movie_recommender_System.ipynb file and we have  displayed it as web application using Sreamlit.
+The streamlit code part is there in app.py